• 7 min read

 Why Dubai real estate prices vary by community and segment

 Dubai’s real estate market does not move as a single unit.
-Price performance varies significantly depending on property type, location, price point, and buyer profile, which is why headlines about citywide price movements often fail to reflect what is happening on the ground.
+Price performance varies significantly depending on property type, location, price point, and buyer profile.

 • Established versus emerging communities